KTH/devops-course/contributions/essay/slarse/graph_introduction.md

 Fetching the Ben Affleck node and storing it in the `Ben` variable is not strictly necessary, and could be done inline on the second line, but I found this more readable.
-The query can be broken down as follows.
+[Listing @lst:cypher-query-3] can be broken down as follows.

 1. `MATCH (Ben:Person {name: "Ben affleck"})`
    - Find the Ben Affleck node and store it in `Ben`